bekk/bekk-christmas/post/react/rebuild-static-pages-on-demand-with-incremental-static-regeneration-in-react.md

 ### Enter the solution: incremental static regeneration (ISR)

-With ISR we can re-build pages on demand when changes occur, or at certain intervals when users load pages.
+With incremental rebuild we allow the previously static data to change without building the app from scratch.
+We can re-build pages on demand when changes occur, or at certain intervals when users load pages.

+The interval-based approach relies mostly on timers.
+The application defines how often the page will be re-built. pages can be re-built whenever a user visits the page if the timer from the previous build has run out.

+The on-demand approach works by allowing webhooks to trigger a rebuild of a page.
+This works great for headless content management systems, where a webhook can be triggered when an entry is changed.
+Rebuilds will then only be done when relevant data is changed.

+### What we can't do with static pages

+With all this talk of pages being static, we leave out some of the parts that can't be static.
+Content such as user information, or browser-specific data is impossible to know at build-time.

+This does not make it impossible to display such data on a static page.
+It only means that this data won't be available instantly like the static data.
+It can still be loaded on the client like with regular React apps!

 ## Getting started with static pages in React